showrab/WLED/usermods/usermod_v2_baerner_zyt/readme.md

 ### AP-Mode Off Usermod
 The problem without internet, the WLED turns on an own Acces Point.
 This is needed to configure the WLED.
 But it also result in strong flikering of the LEDs.
 So this Usermod turns the AP-Mode off.
 With a button press you can turn the AP ON/OFF.
 The touch button is around the 4th minute LED.
 See [usermod_v2_ap-mode_off](../usermod_v2_ap-mode_off/readme.md) description.

-### Touch Buttons
+### (Touch) Buttons
 If you don't like to change the effects or brightness of your BaernerZyt there are two buttons you can do this.
-The touch buttons are around the 1st and 2nd minute LED.
+The buttons are under or in top of the frame.

 See [usermod_v2_gps_time](../usermod_v2_touch_buttons/readme.md) description.